mpopov576/ml_uni_projects/everyday_object_recognition/data/processed/README.md

-Processed Dataset is too big to upload.
+Processed dataset is too big to upload.
 Results can be replicated with the data_processing.py file.